Forged Threaded Fittings

 Threaded fittings are available in forged carbon steel, A105, A105 normalized; they are available in stainless steel, 304, 316; and they are also available in nickel alloys, also in duplex stainless steel.
 Threaded fittings are most commonly used in a 3000 pound and a 6000 pound pressure rating.
 They are also available in 2000 pound.

-To go into the brief detail of each of the components, this is a threaded 90° street elbow, this is how it looks like.
-Female end here, a male thread here, so this is usually, if you see something like this, it’s a street elbow.
+To go into the brief detail of each of the components, this is a threaded 90° street elbow.
+This is how it looks.
+Female end here, a male thread here, so usually, if you see something like this, it’s a street elbow.

 This is a union, threaded union.
 This is the pipe sample that we have.
-For the purpose of this video, we are using a carbon steel pipe even though this is a stainless steel fitting.
-To demonstrate to you, this is how you do it.
+For the purpose of this video, we are using a carbon steel pipe even though this is a stainless steel fitting, to demonstrate to you how to do it.
 You thread it on, and that’s how you make a connection on a threaded fitting.

 This is a threaded cap.
 Same thing, for a 1 inch pipe, you thread it on and you cap the end of the pipe or nipple or nozzle or whatever you have.